Dakingrai/ood-generalization-semantic-boundary-techniques/README.md

 ```
 ## Component Boundary Marking (comp)
 ### Step 1: Download the dataset
-Download the datasets: [Dataset](https://gmuedu-my.sharepoint.com/:f:/g/personal/drai2_gmu_edu/EpGaXUlbZ2JEj47w1vNN4z4BKjgvseGeGMirT125Xw85gg?e=Mw9tFz).
-Unpack the datasets somewhere outside this project and copy `train.json`, `dev.json` and all test sets from `./data/component_boundary_marking/` of the downloaded folder to `./data/` of the project directory.
+Download the [datasets](https://gmuedu-my.sharepoint.com/:f:/g/personal/drai2_gmu_edu/EpGaXUlbZ2JEj47w1vNN4z4BKjgvseGeGMirT125Xw85gg?e=Mw9tFz) and unpack them somewhere outside this project.
+Copy `train.json`, `dev.json`, and all test sets from `./data/component_boundary_marking/` of the downloaded folder to `./data/` of the project directory.
 ### Step 2: Configure the Config file
 The value of `"token_preprocessing"` should be set to `"false"` for training `"T5-base+Comp"` and `"true"` for training `"T5-base+Tok+Comp"`.
 There are two config files under `./configs/` directory - `train.json` and `train_deepspeed.json`.
 To train without deepspeed, modify the `"train.json"` file, and for training with deepspeed, modify the `"train_deepspeed.json"` file.
 ### Step 3: Run the program